-2 The term 'site' as used in this Safety Guide means land together with any buildings or other structures being considered for release from regulatory control.
-In many cases, decommissioning activities include the decontamination of land, ponds, and buildings and other structures such as underground pipes and tanks that have become contaminated as a result of an authorized practice.
-The term also includes associated adjacent off-site areas, i.e. areas outside a site that might be contaminated above acceptable levels as a consequence of the operation or decommissioning of the facility.
+2 The term 'site' as used in this Safety Guide means land within the authorized boundary of a facility together with any buildings or other structures being considered for release from regulatory control.
+In many cases, decommissioning activities include the cleanup of land, water bodies (both surface and sub-surface), and decontamination of buildings and other structures such as underground pipes and tanks that have become contaminated as a result of an authorized practice.
+The extent of the cleanup sometimes needs to include associated adjacent off-site areas, i.e. areas outside a site that might be contaminated above acceptable levels as a consequence of the operation or decommissioning of the facility.